The Newman Chair

 IMG_2334BW.jpg

-The Art Institute of Chicago was gifted a remarkable chair in the 1971 by the Newman family.
-This is a very early chair, and quite likely one of the first ever made.
-It has all the typical hallmarks of a very early chair; boxy backrest, sculpted spacer with rubber bushing, and 5 seat tabs.
-But what makes this chair stand out from most early chairs is the wood strip under the arm.
-Usually, the strip extends the complete length of the underarm, but on this chair the strip is shorter.
+The Newman family gifted the Art Institute of Chicago this remarkable chair in 1971.
+As Carl J. D’Silva describes in his book Lost Danish Treasure, this chair is likely the first ever made.
+It has all the typical hallmarks of a very early chair; boxy backrest, sculpted spacer with rubber bushing, and unusually, 4 seat tabs.
+However, the wood strip under the arm makes this chair stand out from most early chairs.
+Usually, the strip extends the complete length of the underarm, but on this chair, the strip is shorter.
 It runs approximately 3/4 the length of the arm.
-The last 1/4 being part of the solid piece of the arm.
+The last 1/4 is part of the solid piece of the arm.
 The only other chair we know with this detail belongs to the chair in Finn Juhl’s house.
-That chair is of course one of the earliest.
+Also of particular interest are the stubby horns that are without precedence.

 Photo: Wood strip under the arm of the Newman chair does not extend the length of the underarm.
 This is a very rare detail.
 In the above photo, note the faint line indicating the end of the strip.